Table of Contents

 You should be very clear to voice your pain so that it is obvious to your cat that something is not right when she bites you.
 Even if some of their bites do not really hurt, act as they do.
 Make a painful sound and disengage.
 Do not keep on playing and escalating the situation because your cat will think that there is no problem with biting and continue.

 When disengaging during a very aggressive bite, do not pull away forcefully.
 This will encourage your cat to bite even harder and hold on to your skin.
 Instead, push your hand in towards her, which will prompt your cat to release her bite.

+Another thing you can try is positive encouragement.
 For instance, if your cat starts biting your feet, have her get off gently by pulling away and calm her down.
 Then, once she is calm and settled, give her a reward and say positive things like “good cat” or “well done”.
 Once this interaction becomes routine, your cat will understand that she will be rewarded when she is not biting you and acting in a calm manner.

 Keep using this positive encouragement whenever your cat displays peaceful behavior.
 For example, when she withholds her claws when engaging with you, pet her gently and say positive things.
 Be obvious in your contentment with this behavior.
 Cats will understand.

 4. Avoid Punishing Your Cat